 Burj Al Arab

-The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which entend into the Persian Gulf.
+The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which extend into the Persian Gulf.
 The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located on the Jumeirah coastal area of Dubai.
-It have a two kilometer long trunk, a crown made up of 17 fronds and a surrounding crescent, encompassing 4,000 luxury villas and apartments.
+It has a two-kilometer-long trunk, a crown made up of 17 fronds and a surrounding crescent, encompassing 4,000 luxury villas and apartments.

 Dubai Miracle Garden

 It is a 72,000-metre (236,000-foot) flower garden, opened in Dubailand.
-It is the world’s largest flower garden. and is home to another moderm marvel of the world.
-Located in the desert, this is an oasis with world’s largest colletion of natural flowers.
-The garden has a total of 45 million flowers with re-use of waste water through drip irrigation.
-The garden stay closed during extremely hot climate May to September.
+It is the world’s largest flower garden. and is home to another modern marvel of the world.
+Located in the desert, this is an oasis with world’s largest collection of natural flowers.
+The garden has a total of 45 million flowers with re-use of wastewater through drip irrigation.
+The garden stays closed during extremely hot climate from May to September.

 Jumeirah Beach Park